-As of the date of this prospectus, we own trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM", "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES,", "CLAVES LIFE SCIENCES,", "NATIVUS LIFE SCIENCES,", "TALEM,", in one or more of Hong Kong, EU, the United Kingdom, and PRC.
-Furthermore, we are in the process of applying for registration of trademarks in the U.S., EU, the United Kingdom, and PRC.
+As of the date of this prospectus, we own trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM", "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES,", "CLAVES LIFE SCIENCES", "NATIVUS LIFE SCIENCES", "TALEM,", in jurisdictions Hong Kong, EU and the United Kingdom and PRC.
+Furthermore, we are in the process of applying for registration of trademarks in jurisdictions including the U.S. and PRC.

-We also own certain unregistered trademark rights.
+We also own certain unregistered trademark rights or have submitted applications for trademarks for our and our subsidiaries' trade names and logos.

 All other trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in prospectus are referred to without the [®] and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in prospectus are referred to without the [®] and [TM] symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend our use or display of other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.